Housing Agreement 2012-13Version 1.13

 d.
 Only after our staff feels that the roommate/neighbor resolution process has been given a chance will changes in room assignments be considered.
 Roommate conflicts with roommates/neighbors are not grounds for contract termination.

 e.
-Roommates/neighbors electing not to work through this prescribed resolution process may be assessed a reasonable transfer fee to change rooms.
+Roommates/neighbors electing not to work through this prescribed resolution process will be assessed a $75.00 transfer fee to change rooms.

 L14.
 IMPLIED CONSENT (return to index)